dasic002/wordle_game/README.md

 ### Scope

 __Must have features:__
-- Word bank of 5-letter words in US english.
+- Word bank of 5-letter words in US English.
 - Randomly select the word to guess.
 - Allow player to enter up to 6 guess and provide basic feedback on letters correctly guessed, differentiating placement from inclusion.
 - Reveal the selected word in case the player has not guessed the word.